Skip to main content

 Reference

 You can see a full example of a namespace directory used to host an Analytical Platform application here, with all the above amends made.
 There are also many other data-platform-app- namespaces within the cloud platform environments repo, although as these are managed by the app owners, there may be some custom changes.
+For a list of deployed applications you may also view the webapp_examples repo.

 Register the Application in Control Panel